The Internet That Doesn't Suck

 default_archive_policy = true

-Save and exit.
+Save and exit

 Verify your config file is OK

-Run prosodyctl check to check the configuration.
+to check the configuration.
 Prosody will report any errors it finds.
-Running prosodyctl help will give a list of other supported operations.
+Anything related to localhost can be ignored.

 Reload Prosody

-systemctl reload prosody
+systemctl reload prosody; systemctl restart prosody

 Test logging in to your server